corvusMidnight/Reconciliator-for-STCV---HPB-data/README.md

 The program takes an squilte3 connection and performs a query of 100 book titles from an stcv database collecting title, author, and yop inside a dictionary

-Then, through the data collected and HPB’s SRU/CQL, it performs two queries in the HPB databasr:
+Then, through the data collected and HPB’s SRU/CQL, it performs two queries in the HPB database:

 - If author, title, and year of publication are all available inside the stcv database, uses all of them to return the first 10 matches with their respective identifier
 - If some of the values are missing, queries only by title

-It does not return an object: it prints out the matches for each c:stcv with HPB, who the author is for that record. what's the year of publication,
-#and compares them to the searched author and yop
+It does not return an object: it prints out the matches for each c:stcv with HPB, who the author is for that record, what's the year of publication, and compares them to the searched author and yop

-**Note**: there is not comparison for title search: an approximative comparison is available only for the second query.
+**Note**: there is no comparison for title search: an approximative comparison is available only for the second query.
 No titles were identical
       due to the diffences in spelling

 **Note**: for the reconciliator to work, title must be available